 The San Ysidro Community Plan update was approved unanimously by the City Council on Nov.
 15, 2016, and the Local Coastal Program was certified by the California Coastal Commission on Dec.
 13, 2017.
 The approved San Ysidro Community Plan & LCP and San Ysidro Historic Village Specific Plan are provided below.

-The San Ysidro Planning Area encompasses approximately 1800 acres.
-It is bounded by the Otay Mesa-Nestor community and State Highway 905 in the north, by the Tijuana River Valley in the west, by the Otay Mesa community in the east, and by the international border with Mexico in the south.
+The San Ysidro Planning Area encompasses approximately 1,800 acres.
+It is bounded by the Otay Mesa-Nestor community and state Route 905 in the north, by the Tijuana River Valley in the west, by the Otay Mesa community in the east, and by the international border with Mexico in the south.

-Until its annexation by the City of San Diego in 1957, San Ysidro (and surrounding communities) were part of the unincorporated areas supervised by the County of San Diego.
-In the mid 1960s San Diego began a decentralized planning program and in 1967, recognized the San Ysidro Planning and Development Group as the citizen planning committee that would work with the Planning Division.
-The San Ysidro Community Plan was adopted by the City Council in 1974, and updated in 1990 with subsequent amendments through 2000.
+Until its annexation by the City of San Diego in 1957, San Ysidro (and surrounding communities) were part of the unincorporated areas supervised by the county of San Diego.
+In the mid 1960s, San Diego began a decentralized planning program and in 1967, recognized the San Ysidro Planning and Development Group as the citizen planning committee that would work with the City's Planning Department.
+The San Ysidro Community Plan was adopted by the City Council in 1974, and updated in 1990.